 Indeed, the Torah modified the civil and religious demands it made upon Jewish women, to assure that no legal obligation could possibly interfere with her performance of that particular role.
 If a woman elected to discover her fulfillment in the relation to her husband and children and in the shaping of a home, no law would stand in the way of her performance of that trust.
 It is for that reason, I believe, that the primary category of mitzvot from which women were exempted were those which would either mandate or make urgently preferable, a communal appearance on their part.
 It was the mandatory departure from the home which would constitute the greatest threat to the proper performance of household responsibilities, and it was, therefore, from those obligations that women were relieved of responsibility.

 The attempt to foster a particular social goal through class legislation defining the status of a segment of the community is, as I indicated earlier, a common practice in the history of law.
-However, the development in Western law from status to contract, allowing the individual more complete self-determination as to his rights and obligations, has made status based laws seem unduly restrictive of individual self-expression.
-It is admittedly very difficult for an American raised with almost a sense of sanctity of individual rights, to accept a stance which gives not only primacy to the social goal, but then assigns to the individual a status which would encourage the achievement of that goal.
+However, the development in Western law from status to contract, allowing the individual more complete self-determination as to his rights and obligations, has made status-based laws seem unduly restrictive of individual self-expression.
+It is admittedly very difficult for an American raised with almost a sense of the sanctity of individual rights, to accept a stance that gives not only primacy to the social goal but then assigns to the individual a status that would encourage the achievement of that goal.
 Yet, that is exactly what Jewish law seems to do.
 Placing its emphasis on the communal need for the maintenance of strong family units as the central means of the preservation of the Jewish community both physically and spiritually, the law assures that nothing will interfere with that goal.
-The obligations, and thereby the rights, of the individual will be governed in part by the overriding character of that social interest.
+The obligations, and thereby the rights, of the individual, will be governed in part by the overriding character of that social interest.

-Much remains to be written on these matters and hopefully some of it will come by the hands of women dealing creatively with the corpus of Jewish law.
+Much remains to be written on these matters and hopefully, some of it will come from the hands of women dealing creatively with the corpus of Jewish law.
 But if my analyses have been appropriate and I have not overstepped the boundary into apologetics, then we are in a position to at least reach some modest conclusions as to directions in dealing with the problems raised at the outset of this paper.
-In a legal system which is contract oriented, the basic laws are those which guarantee the rights of individuals.
+In a legal system that is contract oriented, the basic laws are those which guarantee the rights of individuals.
 Those laws are then modified or limited only to the extent necessary to secure certain basic social interests.
-That pattern is reversed in a status oriented legal system, where the basic laws are those which assure the social interests through status conferral.
+That pattern is reversed in a status-oriented legal system, where the basic laws are those which assure social interests through status conferral.
 However, those laws are then modified to assure the highest possible level of individual rights achievable in consonance with the desired social goals.